qdmounts/qdmounts.github.io/_posts/2005-10-06-qdmounts-military-oct2014.markdown

 categories: [military]
 ---

-The Talbot line of combat accessory mounting systems is now available for purchase through the GSA Advantage!
-(GSAAdvantage.gov/) website and catalog.
+The Talbot line of combat accessory mounting systems is now available for purchase through the [GSA Advantage!](http://gsaadvantage.gov/) website and catalog.

 Press release: